2016 BMW r1200r vs 2016 Harley Davidson Low Rider (FXDL)

 What a strange comparison.

-This article is a quick comparison of the two bike, not an in-depth review about each one.
-For full details, please refer to each bike’s full review in a separate article.
+This article is a quick comparison of the two bikes, not an in-depth review of each one.
+For full details, please refer to each bike's full review in a separate article.

 - Similar price: ~24k (AUD) retail

 - Same target age group

 - I've had both of these bikes in my garage for a longer-term so have had a lot of time to reflect!
 I like them both so I'm not biased to one in particular.

 Age group: Teenagers are not likely to buy these bikes, neither are pensioners.
 Some may argue about the Harley, but there are many models in the HD line up that are way more suitable for old folks.
 Similarly, the Beemer is typically out of the price range of young upstarts, and not quite the bulky/faired touring machine the old-timers are looking for.